Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: Introduction

-In general, there are at least two ways that outcome misclassification, in particular systematic outcome misclassification (i.e., differential outcome misclassification by treatment status), can severely bias a causal conclusion drawn from a randomized experiment (trial): 1) In randomized trials without or with inadequate blinding, systematically larger effects over subjective outcomes (either subject-reported or investigator-assessed) often exist due to differential outcome misclassification from knowledge of treatment status, as found by a large systematic review of clinical trials (\citealp{wood2008empirical}).
-Such exaggerated reporting of health improvements documented in previous non-blinded trials can be due to either placebo effects (i.e., treated subjects tend to overstate health improvements due to psychological factors) or courtesy bias (i.e., treated subjects tend to not fully state their unhappiness with the treatment as an attempt to be polite toward the investigators).
-However, blinding is not practical in a wide range of randomized experiments and therefore bias due to outcome misclassification may be inevitable for many such studies (\citealp{arnold2016negative}).
-2) In some studies, receiving the treatment can help or prevent the detection of the outcome.
-For example, some clinical trials have found that the treatments they investigated can change the volume of the study organ or the pattern of the study tumor, therefore diseases may be easier or harder to be detected among treated subjects than control subjects in such cases (\citealp{lucia2007finasteride, redman2008finasteride}).
-That is, even if blinding was effectively carried out in a randomized trial, potential bias due to systematic outcome misclassification may still exist.
+In general, there are at least two ways that outcome misclassification, in particular, differential outcome misclassification (i.e., the proportions of outcome misclassification are different between the treated and control groups), can severely distort a causal conclusion drawn from a randomization test.
+First, in randomized trials without blinding or with imperfect blinding, systematically larger effects on subjective outcomes (either subject-reported or investigator-assessed) can occur due to differential outcome misclassification from knowledge of treatment status, as found by a large systematic review of clinical trials (\citealp{wood2008empirical}).
+Such exaggerated or misleading reporting of health improvements documented in previous non-blinded or imperfectly blinded trials can be due to either placebo effects (i.e., treated subjects tend to perceive or overstate health improvements due to psychological factors) or courtesy bias (i.e., treated subjects tend to not fully state their unhappiness with the treatment as an attempt to be polite toward the investigators).
+However, perfect blinding is not practical in a wide range of randomized trials, and bias due to outcome misclassification may be inevitable for the downstream randomization tests in such studies (\citealp{arnold2016negative}).
+Second, in some studies, the treatment can improve or interfere with the detection of the outcome.
+For example, some clinical trials have found that the treatments they investigated can change the volume of the study organ or the pattern of the study tumor, so diseases may be easier or harder to be detected among treated subjects than control subjects in such cases (\citealp{lucia2007finasteride, redman2008finasteride}).
+Therefore, even if blinding was effectively carried out in a randomized trial, potential bias due to differential outcome misclassification may still exist and may bias a downstream randomization test (e.g., false rejection of some causal null hypothesis).

-\subsubsection{Example: a puzzle from the Prostate Cancer Prevention Trial (PCPT)}
+\subsubsection{Motivating example: a puzzle from the Prostate Cancer Prevention Trial}